eftomi/Pharo-Webview/README.md

 Pharo-WebView is a package which implements a binding to webview dll library available at https://github.com/webview/webview in Pharo.
 Webview allows you to show HTML user interfaces in a native window, inject JavaScript code and HTML content into the page.
 It can render HTML originating via web requests or as a direct input.

 IMPORTANT: Pharo-WebView was until now tested only on Windows 64-bit.
 Other platforms (Mac, Linux) should follow.
+API could change.

 ## Installation
 You can load WebView package using Metacello: